presingh2847/location-react-app/README.md

 This project is docker composable, below are the steps to build and run it inside docker container
 - Download the App contents.
 You can either pull the entire project or download it as a zip and extract the app folder out to get started with.

--Once extracted, use your favorite code editor to open the project.
-You should see location-client, Nginx, server folders -On your terminal change directory to point to the location-client directory and execute this command: `docker build -f Dockerfile -t location-client .`
+- Once extracted, use your favorite code editor to open the project.
+You should see location-client, Nginx, server folders

+- On your terminal change directory to point to the location-client directory and execute this command: `docker build -f Dockerfile -t location-client .`
 The above command will create an image called client on Docker.
 To test it, we will create a container that will help us run this image.

 Here is the command to do so: